Fiz1996/Top-Sites/README.md

 # Top-Sites
-This is a hypothetical website to show top sites , this site is created by using javascirpt , css , html
+This is a hypothetical website to show top sites , this site is created by using  html , css and javascript